 Primary hyperoxaluria is when your kidneys fail because the body can no longer eliminate the extra load of oxalates: they then stay in your bloodstream and are deposited in your eyes, bones, skin, muscles and blood vessels, resulting in multi-system problems.

-Oxalates can cause neurological symptoms, mast cell degranulation and histamine release, vulva pain, fibromyalgia carpal tunnel syndrome.
+Oxalates can cause neurological symptoms, mast cell degranulation and histamine release, vulva pain, fibromyalgia and carpal tunnel syndrome.
 Increased calcium excretion can result in osteoporosis.
 Oxalate is eliminated routinely in the management of autism.

-In guarding against oxalates, you should also consider eliminating gluten, dairy, sugar and refined carbohydrates, as these can damage the gut lining and result in leaky gut.
+In guarding against oxalates, you should also consider eliminating gluten, dairy, sugar and refined carbohydrates, as these can damage the gut lining and result in a leaky gut.

 The body starts dissolving the crystals, causing cellular damage and pain.
-Once these crystals are back in circulation and then excreted in urine, the symptoms start to ease.
+Once these crystals are back in circulation and then excreted in the urine, the symptoms start to ease.
 The process of breaking down and uploading the stored crystals can cause the same or even worse symptoms than when they were originally deposited.

 High oxalates can be diagnosed by a urine test (24-hour urine sample) to check oxalate levels in urine.
 Blood tests can check the gene that causes Dent disease.
 And radiology (ultrasound x-ray, CT or MRI scans) can show Musculoskeletal inflammation and stones in the kidneys.

 The supplements recommended for those struggling with oxalate poisoning are calcium citrate, potassium citrate, magnesium citrate and potassium carbonate.
-The purpose of the calcium citrate is to help release oxalates from your tissues, so make sure it has not had vitamin D in it, because vitamin D encourages the absorption of oxalates.
+The purpose of the calcium citrate is to help release oxalates from your tissues, so make sure it has not had vitamin D in it because vitamin D encourages the absorption of oxalates.